Skip to main content

 • SCH-MGMT 499C-D: Business Strategy and Entrepreneurial Leadership.

-The SCH-MGMT 499C-D option is a two-part Honors Thesis Seminar that occurs over the course of the academic year and students must complete both to satisfy CHC’s Honors Thesis requirement.
-This Thesis Seminar also fulfills the BBA Track Integrative Experience (IE) through the second courses (SCH-MGMT 499D).
+The SCH-MGMT 499C-D option is a two-semester (Fall & Spring) Honors Thesis Seminar that occurs over the course of the academic year.
+Students must complete both semesters of the seminar to satisfy CHC’s Honors Thesis requirement.
+This Thesis Seminar also fulfills the BBA Track Integrative Experience (IE) through the second semester course (SCH-MGMT 499D).
 This Thesis Seminar is designed to familiarize students with cutting edge ideas in strategic management of for-profit companies.
 It is an extension and an embellishment of the BBA Track Integrative Experience Strategy course (MANAGMNT 494BI).
-As such, the objectives of this course include a conceptual understanding of business strategy fundamentals as well as hands-on and practical grasp of what it means to strategically lead business organizations.
-Concepts, books, speakers, and field trips will be spread throughout the fall semester.
-SCH-MGMT 499C (taken in the fall semester) will comprise an extensive review of prominent strands of thinking in Competitive Strategy.
-SCH-MGMT 499D (taken in the spring semester) will be focused on practical application of strategy concepts through forming teams, groupwork, and an extensive thesis/report.
+As such, the objectives of this course include a conceptual understanding of business strategy fundamentals as well as a hands-on and practical grasp of what it means to strategically lead business organizations.
+During the fall semester, students will consolidate their knowledge from the courses they have already taken, and they will work intensively in team projects.
+By the end of the semester, students will be ready with the skills and mental orientation they will need to successfully complete the requirements of the seminar in the spring semester (SCH-MGMT 499D).
+That is, during the second semester of this year-long seminar, students will think through the business areas that interest them, work collaboratively in a small-team environment to research the interest areas broadly, focus on one and distill down to clear research questions, research the chosen area more deeply, and write up the research in a final thesis/paper.
+Both the fall and the spring semesters are designed such that there is extensive interaction and collaboration among the students in the class.
+Initiative and independence, curiosity and collaboration, and timeliness and professionalism are highly prized by the students who have taken this class in the past.

 • SCH-MGMT499E-F: Applied Research in Services Management.